liangliangliangtan/My-Money-Book/README.md

+## Money Book React Application

+#

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 #
 This project is developed in test-driven way (**TDD**) .
 Every core component has a **unit test** file in the test folder with the help of [Enzyme](https://airbnb.io/enzyme/) and [Jest](https://jestjs.io/)  framework .

 This project using   [JSON Server](https://github.com/typicode/json-server) as a mock server to support REST API.
 [Axios](https://github.com/axios/axios) is utilized to send XMLHttpRequests from the browser to the Server.
+(Axios is a pretty good Promise supproted AJAX library).

 The charts integrated into the React project are developed by third-party library [Recharts](http://recharts.org/en-US).